SxWebs

 Content

-HTML is not just about tags and attributes.
-These are needed to structure the content.
-To specify content, use preferabily strings.
-Numbers are allowed too, you don't have to convert them into a string.
-Other Sx types, such as symbols, vectors, and undefined values, are ignored.
+HTML is not just about tags and attributes; they are essential for structuring content.
+To specify content, it’s best to use strings, though numbers are also allowed without the need to convert them to strings.
+Other Sx types, such as symbols, vectors, and undefined values, are simply ignored.